Red Velvet Cheesecake

 If you are looking for an extra special dessert to bake for Christmas dinner – or any other occasion during the year, I’ve got you covered.
 Heck, this is so good though, why just serve it on special occasions?

 This is one cake that you just can’t say ‘no’ to.
-My husband can’t even say ‘no’ to a second (or third) piece.
 I’m serious ya’ll – delicious doesn’t even begin to describe it.
 It is out of this world!

 It is a composed of a layer of red velvet cake followed by a layer of cream cheese frosting – a layer of cheesecake – more cream cheese frosting – another layer of red velvet cake, then finished off with what else but more cream cheese frosting.